babelouest/ulfius/README.md

 The response parameters is stored into the `_u_response` structure.
 If you specify NULL for the response structure, the http call will still be made but no response details will be returned.
 If you use `ulfius_send_http_request`, the response body will be stored in the parameter `response->*body*`, if you use `ulfius_send_http_streaming_request`, the response body will be available in the `write_body_function` specified in the call.
 The `ulfius_send_http_streaming_request` can be used for streaming data or large response.

-Return value is U_OK on success.
+Return value is `U_OK` on success.

-This function is defined as:
+This functions are defined as:

 ```c
 /**